-2018: The 2015 Report recommended that an updated survey be conducted within the next one to two years, with the survey questions informed by the salary report, the 2014 UC climate survey, and other pertinent studies.
+2019: The 2015 Report recommended that an updated survey be conducted within the next one to two years, with the survey questions informed by the salary report, the 2014 UC climate survey, and other pertinent studies.
 We had been slated to conduct a new faculty climate survey during the 2017-18 academic year, but we learned that another major campus survey has been scheduled during that period.
-To avoid overburdening faculty members with surveys, and to maximize our return rate, we are likely to launch a new survey during 2018-19 or 2019-20 academic year.
+This last semester we were finally able to conduct a new survey of UCB faculty and will be developing a report based on this data later this academic year.